Public fears tough days ahead after another hike in POL prices

 The fresh hike in prices of petroleum products has created a sense of anxiety among citizens who fear another wave of inflation in the coming days.
 They condemned the rise in prices of oil products saying it will have repercussions regarding prices of daily commodities particularly kitchen items.
 Some of them even termed the revision in prices of petroleum products fortnightly a ploy of the sitting government to suck the life out of the common man.

-All Pakistan Traders Association (Punjab) President Shirjeel Mir and All Pakistan Clerks Association (APCA) President Haji Muhammad Irshad have announced to start ‘Long March’ towards Parliament House after 12th Rabi-ul-Awwal.
+All Pakistan Traders Association (Punjab) President Shirjeel Mir and All Pakistan Clerks Association (APCA) President Haji Muhammad Irshad have announced to start ‘Long March’ towards Parliament House after 12th Rabi-ul-Awal.
 The Goods Transporters have also announced strike against POL prices in the country.
-All trade unions have invited public and opposition parties to come on roads after 12th Rabi-ul-Awwal.
+All trade unions have invited public and opposition parties to come on roads after 12th Rabi-ul-Awal.

 Punjab Bar Council (PBC) Vice Chairman Farhan Shahzad has condemned the PTI government and warned to provide public relief otherwise this situation will go to anarchy in the country.
 “If PTI government wants to stay, it should mend its policies otherwise this system would collapse anytime,” he warned.